 Before the student begins the project, he or she will need to submit a proposal (PDF) that describes the project and contains the signatures of the two faculty members they’ve chosen to advise the project.
 The student will also need to decide whether to register for the course within English (EN 405), history (HS 490) or political science (490).
 If neither of their advisors come from one of these departments, the student will need to contact the American studies committee chair (Jean Lee Cole at firstname.lastname@example.org).

-The proposal must be submitted to the American studies committee by Nov.
+The proposal must be submitted to the American studies committee by Dec.
 1. The project must contain both a research and a formal writing component (the equivalent of a 20- to 25-page research paper).
-View some sample capstone project titles and papers.